LennartHennigs/DIYStreamDeck/README.md

 # DIY Streamdeck with the Pimoroni RGB Keypad

 This project uses a Raspberry Pi Pico micro controller and an [Pimoroni RGB Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base) to provide dynamic app-specific shortcut keys.
-By monitoring the currently active app on your computer, it automatically loads and displays relevant shortcuts to streamline your workflow and increase productivity.
+This will streamline your workflow and increase productivity.

 ![Keypad with Zoom Shortcuts](images/keypad.png)

 ## Features

-- Assign actions and a color to the keypad keys
+- Assign actions and colors to the keypad keys
 - Actions can be...
   - keyboard shortcuts
   - open a folder (= a new page of key definitions)
-- There is a Mac script called `watchdog.py` to enable more functionalities...
+- There is a Mac script called `watchdog.py` to enable more capabilities...
   - Determine the active application, to load and show app-specific shortcuts
   - Launch a Mac application
   - Launch a plugin command